CIT28/files/w17/scaling.md

     - **COMMIT MESSAGE - "quick tour of PostgreSQL"**

 ## Final thoughts
--   Add a sub heading for Final Thoughts and tell me how was capturing the code without actually running the code and any related content.
+-   Add a sub heading for Final Thoughts and tell me about your experience of writing the code without actually running the code and/or any related content.
     - **COMMIT MESSAGE - "final"**

 ## Grading